webtv-redialed/redialed-service/README.md

 # redialed-nodejs
 The WebTV Redialed Service. **This software is provided AS IS with NO WARRANTY, operators may contract bed bugs**

+This release is designed for reference purposes only, you really should not be using this to run a service.

 koko please fix this shit

 # jarhead called, he wants his todo.txt back